capashaa/EEOEditor/README.md

 ## EEOditor - Everybody Edits Offline Editor

 Welcome to the EEOditor GitHub page!
 Here we host sourcecode and latest version of EEOditor.

+## **About EEOditor**

+EEOditor is an offline Everybody Edits level editor, made to simplify level creation and manipulation.
+Originally built by Cyph1e, then continued by capasha and robotkotkoer.

 ## **Installation/Download**
 You can Download this tool at [Releases](https://github.com/capashaa/EEOEditor/releases).